Robot Calibration (Laser Tracker)

 1.Select the robot:

-a.Select FileOpen online library.
-The online library will show up in RoboDK.
+a.Select File➔Open Robot library.
+The online library will open in your browser.

-b.Use the filters to find your robot by brand, payload, ...
+b.Use the filters to find your robot by name, brand, payload, ...

-c.Select Download and the robot should automatically appear in the station.
+c.Select Open and the robot should automatically appear in your open RoboDK project.

-d.Alternatively, download the robot files (.robot file extension) separately from http://www.robodk.com/library and open them with RoboDK.
+d.Alternatively, you can download the robot files (.robot file) from http://robodk.com/library and open them with RoboDK.

 i.
 One “Measurements reference” frame must be added with respect to the robot base frame.

 ii.
-One “Tracker reference” must be added with respect to the “Measurements reference” that we just added.
+One “Tracker reference” must be added with respect to the “Measurements reference” that you just added.

 Tip 1: Drag and drop items in the tree to reconstruct the dependency that exists in the real world.
 For example, the tracker reference must be placed with respect to the “Measurements Reference”.